WELCOME TO OUR FAITH FORMATION PAGE

 Faithful Citizenship – Cancelled We will have an on-line study page available soon – See link above Forming Catholic Consciences.
 This will be rescheduled for classroom discussion as soon as we are able to begin having meetings again.
 Links below are from the USCCB.

-Weekly Lessons for school age children will be available at the east parking lot entrance to the church when we return to regular worship schedule.
+Weekly Lessons for school age children will be available at the east parking lot entrance to the church again beginning in November.
+Make your own Rosaries will be available the last weekend of October.
 Additional lessons can be found on the links pages.
-Lessons have been mailed to everyone who has registered for any classes.

 Catholic Relief Services New Local Chapter

-A new group is forming!
-Next meeting is coming in September.
+A new group has formed in Buffalo!
+Next meeting is second weekend of November.
 If you are interested in social justice, especially world or national issues, you may be interested in the newly formed local Catholic Relief Services chapter.
 I invite you to join us for our next meeting.
 Contact me for a link.
 Give me a call for more information at 256-2598.

 Racism in America and in the Church and in Our Hearts